-- Examples row: We have included in the template a row of examples of acceptable values for each column.
+- Examples row: We have included in the template a row of examples of values for each column.
 You must remove the examples row and replace it with your own entries.

 - The first two rows of the upload template must not be removed or modified, or the upload can't be processed.

 - We don't recommend adding new columns to the template.
 Any additional columns you add are ignored and not processed.